 Why do Meditation?

-Advantages to the mental health: Meditation reduces stress, anxiety; increases grey matter, EQ, concentration, the capacity to multi-task; enhances memory and the overall quality of life.
+Advantages to the mental health: It has been observed that Meditation reduces stress, anxiety; increases grey matter, EQ, concentration, the capacity to multi-task; enhances memory and the overall quality of life.
 One becomes a positive and calm person.

 Advantages to the physical body: It is said to lower BP, heart rate; regulate respiratory rate.
 Additionally, meditation stimulates the nervous system and strengthens our immunity.
 Overall, our physical stamina increases, and we get tired less easily.